Moon-Khan/Lost-and-Found-System/README.md

 - Create a .env file in the project directory with the following variables:
 - Install mysql using xampp

-## Feedback

-If you have any feedback, please reach out to us at f200390@cfd.nu.edu.pk

 ## License